tmyqlfpir/NotBlood/README.txt

 * Explosions behavior - Replace the default vanilla explosion calculation with an new improved sector scanning system (fixes cases where enemies did not take explosive damage)
 * Projectiles behavior - For player projectiles, it'll use the improved eduke32's clipmove() logic as well as raymatching per tick.
 This feature also adjusts certain hitboxes so it's easier to target around corners
 * Enemy behavior - Fixes bugs with the vanilla enemy behavior such as tiny Caleb using the wrong burning sprite, enemies sometimes burning indefinitely, cultists switching weapons if extinguished in water, Cerberus spinning uselessly on lava, etc
+* Weapon behavior - Select between original weapon behavior, NBlood's V1.X behavior or NotBlood's weapon tweaks which include:
+    * Adjust pitch offset for spray/missile firing
+    * Adds a charge up stab for pitchfork's alt fire
+    * Makes lifeleech throwable and increases the damage in sentry mode
+    * Do double melee damage if attacking enemies from 45 degrees behind
+    * Allows tesla projectiles to be reflected back with reflective shots powerup
-* Weapon behavior - Adds a charge up stab for pitchfork's alt fire, makes lifeleech throwable and increass the damage in sentry mode, and adds a special alt fire missile attack for pitchfork's charge up if quad damage is active
+    * Adds a special alt fire missile attack for pitchfork's charge up while quad damage is active
 * Sector behavior - Fixes room over room sector handling with hitscan calculations (this allows hitscan weapons to be fired when floating above water)
 * Hitscan projectiles - Makes enemies that would use hitscan bullets spawn physical sprite based bullets with travel time
 * Randomizer mode - Set the enemy/pickups randomizer mode